 Destiny and free-will go hand in hand, working together.
 We employ free-will in meeting our destiny.
-Free-will allows us to make choices which shape our fate, and destiny provides the framework for which we base our action.
-Destiny means that we must work within the realm of our reality.
-Destiny keeps us in check and from steering too far off course.
+Free-will allows us to make choices which shape our destiny, and fate provides the framework for which we base our actions.
+Fate means that we must work within the realm of our reality and ensures that we don’t steer too far off course.

 Major life events are the predestined portion of life, and we arrive at these events via the usage of free-will.
 As we learn and grow, we adapt to those predetermined situations and in turn become more resourceful.
 We leverage what is available in our environment.
 We use free-will to shape our circumstances (good or bad) to our greatest possible advantage.

-Destiny shapes us as we in turn shape it.
+Fate shapes us, and we in turn, shape destiny.
 Although usually outside of personal control, factors of fate, for better or worse, make us unique and valuable.
-Destiny is made up of innate characteristics we are born with as well as the situations and environment into which we are placed.
-Of course destiny can impose limitations upon free-will as well as provide advantages.
+It is made up of innate characteristics we are born with as well as the situations and environment into which we are placed.
+Of course fate can impose limitations upon free-will as well as provide advantages.
 There are certain situations for which you either have no control over or, at best, very little control.
 Fortunately, flexibility is built into the plan.

 Working Within the Framework of Fate